 Heygood, Orr & Pearson and Texas Water Damage Lawsuits

 If your home or property has suffered water damage due to the wrongful actions of a neighbor, nearby business or construction company, you may be eligible to file a lawsuit and seek compensation.
-The first step in filing a water damage lawsuit in Texas is to talk with an attorney who has the knowledge and experience to successfully handle your case.
+The first step in filing a water damage lawsuit in Texas is to talk with an attorney.

 Water flow from another property can cause significant damage to homes and property.
 Water damage to a home can weaken the structure or foundation of a home or property, cause mold growth in a building, or significantly reshape the contours of your land.
 All of these events may require costly repairs in order to be fixed.
 However, homeowners and property owners who experience water damage may be eligible to file a lawsuit against the party who is responsible and recover damages for the injury to their property.